MrFlynn/pushbullet-backup/README.md

 Just run `python3 backup.py` to start the application.

-This might take some time based on your internet speed or if Pushbullet decides to rate limit you (**NOTE:** I do *not* to take responsibility if this happens and you get an email from Pushbullet telling you to stop—it was your choice to run this application in the first place.)
+This might take some time depending on your internet speed or if Pushbullet decides to rate limit you (**NOTE:** I do *not* to take responsibility if this happens and you get an email from Pushbullet telling you to stop—it was your choice to run this application in the first place).

 A json file with the name `pushbullet-backup-<day>-<month>-<year>.json` will be written to the directory where the application was run.